How to fix low volume issues when using AirPods on Android

-For as long as I've owned my AirPods ($229.00 at Apple), I've used them with iOS and Android phones.
+For as long as I've owned my AirPods ($170.40 at Amazon.com), I've used them with iOS and Android phones.
 One issue I've always had when using Apple's wireless earbuds with an Android phone is really low volume levels, particularly when listening to podcasts.
 Even at full volume, I would often struggle to hear it, especially when in noisy environments.

 What was even more confusing was that in some apps, such as Google Play Music, the volume level was just fine.